-This article provides guidance about using a proxy server with Skype for Business.
+This article provides guidance about using a proxy server with Teams or Skype for Business.

 Not using a proxy server is recommended

-When it comes to Skype for Business traffic over proxies, Microsoft recommends bypassing proxies.
-Proxies don't make Skype for Business more secure because the traffic is already encrypted.
+When it comes to Teams or Skype for Business traffic over proxies, Microsoft recommends bypassing proxies.
+Proxies don't make Teams or Skype for Business more secure because the traffic is already encrypted.

 And having a proxy can cause issues.
 Performance-related problems can be introduced to the environment through latency and packet loss.
 Issues such as these will result in a negative experience in such Teams or Skype for Business scenarios as audio and video, where real-time streams are essential.